Best Travel Credit Cards

 An American Express FlyingBlue Credit Card.

-To help us compile this article, we spoke to our team and asked which cards they currently use and why.
 Below, we provide a table detailing these cards before running through the main features of each in the rest of this article:

 Credit Card Annual Fee Sign-up Offer Recommendation